yeskarthik/fave-it/README.md

 ![alt text](https://raw.githubusercontent.com/yeskarthik/fave-it/master/FaveItScreenshot.jpg "Fave it screenshot")

-Just click 'Faveit' and the post's link is automagically added to a separate folder called 'Facebook Favs' in your Google Chrome bookmarks bar.
+Just click 'FaveIt' and the post's link is automagically added to a separate folder called 'Facebook Favs' in your Google Chrome bookmarks bar.
+Also, reclick on 'Fav'd' posts to undo and reomve from Bookmarks.

 Feature requests, bugs, feedback are welcome!